 Finding Insights from Feedback and Patterns

 Identify themes and patterns in feedback after completing the prototype testing and work by prioritizing these into the backlog as features to address in the next iteration of the product.

 The design sprint is a user-centered process.
 It builds products and services based on a solid understanding of the user’s wants and needs.
-The prototype testing is done with the real users who give accurate feedback.
+The prototype testing is done with real users who give accurate feedback.

-Design Sprint is a democratic process in my point of view as the perspective of each and every person from all the levels is taken into consideration.
+Design Sprint is a democratic process in my point of view as the perspective of each and every person from all levels is taken into consideration.

 It removes all the inefficiencies and ineffective discussions as well as helps to obtain a clear vision of the goals upfront.

-This process utilizes the design thinking process which in turn reduces the product development cost.
+This process utilizes the design thinking process, reducing product development costs.
 It forces you to make critical decisions and solve complex problems fast.